 Does minimalism make sense?

-Living in a minimalist way also means dealing with things that you would otherwise prefer to ignore.
+Living in a minimalist way also means to deal with things that you would otherwise prefer to ignore.
 Discard ballast.
 Create order.
 Simplify your own life and thus have more energy and time for the really important things.
 Less means more of what gives pleasure, clarity and energy.